suji-system/.github/profile/README.md

-## suji-system
+## the suji system

-miinmalist set of projects that make a operating system made to experiment with bytecode VM's and language development
+minimal set of projects that build an operating system for experimenting with bytecode vms and language design

-## no repos, why?

-its not done yet

-## links
+## cool links

 TODO